Genoa: Music

 Genoa was a centre of Occitan culture in Italy and for this reason it developed an important school of troubadours: Lanfranc Cigala, Jacme Grils, Bonifaci Calvo, Luchetto Gattilusio, Guillelma de Rosers, and Simon Doria.

 Genoa is the birthplace of the composer Simone Molinaro, violinist and composer Niccolò Paganini, violinist Camillo Sivori and composer Cesare Pugni.
 In addition, the famous violin maker Paolo de Barbieri.
 Paganini's violin, Il Cannone Guarnerius, is kept in Palazzo Tursi.
-The city is the site of the Niccolò Paganini Music Conservatory.
+The city is the site of the Niccolò Paganini Music Conservatory which was originally established as the Scuola Gratuita di Canto in 1829.

 Alessandro Stradella, a composer of the middle baroque, lived in Genoa and was assassinated in 1682.

 Felice Romani was a poet who wrote many librettos for the opera composers like Gaetano Donizetti and Vincenzo Bellini.
 Giovanni Ruffini was another poet known for writing the libretto of the opera Don Pasquale for its composer.